conjurer-rich/fast-flow-flywheel/pages/how-it-works/3-reflect.md

 ## Looking to spot signals, make a flow decision, and reflect on the outcome?

-Why not try a [Full Flywheel Rotation](/engagements/full-flywheel-rotation) workshop?
+Why not try a [Full Flywheel Rotation](/engagements/full-flywheel-rotation) engagement?

 ---